Siarhei - stock.adobe.com

 Bunnings has since used its platform to personalise customer communications.
 Once, the company produced a single version of its digital catalogue, but now there are 300,000 variations based on customers’ purchases and their engagement with the company’s content.

 Another use case is weather-related in-store merchandising.
 “We’ve always known that weather plays a part in the customer’s purchasing decision,” she said, but that relationship has now been quantified by Bunnings’ data science team by combining 10 years of weather data with store locations plus product sales by day and hour.
-The original model took a few days to run, but now that it sits on the enterprise data platform, the localised plans for the week can be generated within two hours.
+The original model took a few days to run, but now that it sits on the enterprise data platform, the localised plans for the week can be generated in two hours.

 Data governance